-Interns in the Vanderbilt University Medical Center Dietetic Internship Program are evaluated on a numerical rating scale (based on 100 points) by the rotation site preceptor.
-The student is considered as maintaining satisfactory academic performance if he/she maintains a minimum average score of 70 in rotations, and 80 on assignments (as indicated below), to be evaluated at the end of each rotation.
+VUMC Dietetic Interns are required to maintain established program standards of competence and knowledge.
+Students are evaluated on a numerical rating scale (based on 100 points) by the rotation site preceptor.
+Additionally, Internship Faculty evaluate student professional development experiences using the same numerical rating scale (based on 100 points).
+The student is considered as maintaining satisfactory academic progress if he/she maintains a minimum average score of 75% in rotations and as indicated below in these additional categories: